top of page

 8pm – GO HOME OR GO TO MOLECULE

 Agra's streets are no place to be after 8pm, especially for us girls, so this is when I would advise your self-imposed curfew to take place.
 If you are a night owl and you're not quite done, head to Molecule Bar – Agra's only super-trendy high-end cocktail rooftop bar.
 This place is seriously cool, just be careful if you're going out late, please!
-Stay in a group of at least 3, do not get shit-faced, and have pre-arranged transport home.
+Females should stay in a group of ideally at least 3, do not get shit-faced, and have pre-arranged transport home.

 Where to Stay in Agra